maartenteaches/dirtree/readme.md

 `dirtree` shows inside [Stata](https://www.stata.com) the content of a directory, including sub-directories, as a tree.
 By default, files that can be opened in Stata are shown as clickable links.

-For example the directory for this project looks like this (the bench directory contains various dummy files and directories that are there for testing):
+For example, the directory for this project looks like this (the bench directory contains various dummy files and directories that are there for testing):